How much does it cost to put a dog or cat to sleep in the UK?

 Median £200 across 3 real prices

-Ask two owners what their pet's poisoning treatment cost and you may hear very different figures.
+Ask two owners what their pet's poisoning treatment cost and you'll often hear very different figures for what sounds like the same emergency.

 Median £200 across 3 real prices